 All AITCs are multidisciplinary research centers that provide research translation support; state-of-the-art facilities; and access to software and hardware platforms, datasets and other resources, and population study sites.
 Applicants are strongly encouraged to visit each AITC website to determine the best fit for a proposed project.

-Applicants may request up to $200,000 in non-dilutive direct costs to be expended within a 12-month period.
+Applicants may request up to $200,000 in non-dilutive grant funding (direct costs) to be expended within a 12-month period.
 Most funded project budgets are in the $50,000 to $150,000 range.
 Higher amounts, multi-year commitments, and extensions may be selectively granted on a case-by-case basis by the awarding AITC.

 If the awarded applicant institution has a federally negotiated indirect rate, additional indirect costs can be requested at that indirect rate.
-For applicant institutions without federally negotiated indirect rates, the maximum indirect cost rate is 10% of direct costs.
+For applicant institutions without federally negotiated indirect rates, the maximum indirect costs rate is 10 percent of direct costs.
+See additional details in our FAQ.

 Applicant institutions can be any fiscally responsible organization with a Unique Entity ID (UEI) number within the United States, which includes for-profit organizations, higher education institutions, other nonprofits, eligible agencies of the federal government, local government entities, and other organizations.